Petrol prices remain unchanged; here are the prices in your city today

 Petrol prices hiked again; here are the fuel prices in your city today

-Petrol prices were unchanged in major cities on Monday, according to data from the Good Returns.
+Petrol prices are unchanged in major cities on Tuesday, according to data from the Good Returns.

 In Delhi, petrol was at Rs 101.84 per litre.
 In Mumbai, petrol price remained at Rs 107.83 per litre.
 Diesel prices remained unchanged in the national capital at Rs 89.87 litre.